rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/lintstore.md

 lint passes.
 Unfortunately, a lot of the documentation we have refers to both of these as just "lints."

-First, we have the lint declarations themselves: this is where the name and default lint level and other metadata come from.
-These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type [`&rustc_lint_defs::Lint`].

 First, we have the lint declarations themselves, and this is where the name and default lint level and other metadata come from.
 These are normally defined by way of the [`declare_lint!`] macro,